 Working Against Gravity

 Let me start this section by saying that we’re using the same fairly ‘standard’ heat pipes that we’ve shown in prior examples so they haven’t been optimized to work against gravity (-90o).
-Figure 4 illustrates how the relative position of evaporator to condenser can affect both Qmax and heat pipe selection.
+Figure 4 illustrates how the relative position of the evaporator to the condenser can affect both Qmax and heat pipe selection.
 In each case, Qmax is reduced by roughly 95% from one orientation extreme to the next.

 In situations where the condenser must be place below the evaporator, we would use a sintered material that allowed for smaller pore radius and/or increase the wick thickness.
 For instance, if we optimized the 8mm heat pipe for use against gravity (-90o), we could raise its Qmax from 6W to 25W.

-Heat Pipe Calculations: A Practical Example
+Heat Pipe Design Calculations: A Practical Example

 - To be at their most effective, heat pipes need to fully cover the heat source, which in this case is 20mm wide.
 From Figure 2, it appears we have two choices: three round 6mm pipes or two flattened 8mm pipes.
 Remember the three 6mm configuration will be placed in a mounting block with 1-2mm between the heat pipes.